Vegetarian Chipotle Chili

 - Chopped chives or red onion

 - Heat the oil in a large Dutch oven or heavy bottom pot over medium-high heat.
 Add the onion, celery carrots, pepper, garlic and jalapeño and sauté, stirring often, until the onion is soft and translucent, about 5 minutes.
-Add the quinoa, paprika and cumin and stir until well combined.
+Add the quinoa, paprika, cumin, chipotle peppers and stir until well combined.

 - Stir in the diced tomatoes, the crushed tomatoes, broth and beans.
 Bring to a boil, then reduce the heat to a low simmer, cover, and cook stirring occasionally, until the beans are tender, about 45min to 1 hour adding more stock as needed.
 Season with salt to taste.